Vengeance Unlimited: Ratings and cancellation

-Although Vengeance Unlimited saw improved ratings in its Thursday night time slot in comparison to ABC's Nothing Sacred which had previously held the slot, it's ratings were deemed disappointing.
+Although Vengeance Unlimited saw improved ratings in its Thursday night time slot in comparison to ABC's Nothing Sacred which had previously held the slot, its ratings were deemed disappointing.

 The show was canceled by ABC, after ranking only 109th out of 156 shows, with an average viewership of just 7.1 million viewers.
 The show ranked 4th in its timeslot, being beaten by NBC's Friends (2nd, 23.5 million) and Jesse (4th, 20.1 million), CBS's Promised Land (51st, 11.5 million), and FOX's World's Wildest Police Videos (77th, 9.6 million).
 However, the show did beat out UPN's Thursday Night at the Movies (145th, 2.5 million) and The WB's The Wayans Bros.
 (134th, 3.5 million) and The Jamie Foxx Show (129th, 3.8 million).

 Reception

 In a review for The New York Times, Anita Gates was positive in her assessment describing the series as a smart drama and praising Michael Madsen's lead performance as Mr. Chapel.
 In a more mixed review for The Washington Post, Tom Shales wrote the series came off as a less civilized version of The Equalizer, but did admit the series had a "thuggish charm".
 In a review for Variety, Ray Richmond panned the show calling it mean-spirited and unsettling and taking issue with the series' overly cavalier attitude and seeming endorsement of vigilantism.